PavelPZ/riverpod_navigator/under_the_hood.md

     riverpodRouterDelegate.navigationStack = newOngoingPath;
   }

-  /// RiverpodRouterDelegate is tied to the RNavigator final riverpodRouterDelegate = RiverpodRouterDelegate();
+  /// RRouterDelegate is tied to the RNavigator final riverpodRouterDelegate = RRouterDelegate();

   /// Enter application navigation logic here (redirection, login flow, etc.).
   /// No need to override (eg when the navigation status depends only on the ongoingPathProvider and no redirects or no route guard is required)